 The New Jersey Equal Pay Act

 On April 24, 2018, Governor Murphy signed into law the Diane B. Allen Equal Pay Act (the New Jersey Equal Pay Act or Act).
 The Act, which takes effect on July 1, 2018, amends the New Jersey Law Against Discrimination (NJLAD) to provide equal pay protections for certain New Jersey employees.
-Most importantly, the new protections extend beyond those afforded only to women in other jurisdictions: the Act prohibits discrimination in pay or benefits “because of the race, creed, color, national origin, ancestry, age, marital status, civil union status, domestic partnership status, affectional or sexual orientation, genetic information, pregnancy or breastfeeding, sex, gender identity or expression, disability or atypical hereditary cellular or blood trait of any individual, or because of the liability for service in the Armed Forces of the United States or the nationality of any individual, or because of the refusal to submit to a genetic test or make available the results of a genetic test to an employer[.]”
+Most importantly, the new protections extend beyond those afforded only to women in other jurisdictions: the Act prohibits discrimination in pay or benefits “because of the race, creed, color, national origin, ancestry, age, marital status, civil union status, domestic partnership status, genetic information, pregnancy or breastfeeding, sex, gender identity or expression, disability or atypical hereditary cellular or blood trait of any individual, or because of the liability for service in the Armed Forces of the United States or the nationality of any individual, or because of the refusal to submit to a genetic test or make available the results of a genetic test to an employer[.]”

 The Act makes it an unlawful employment practice for an employer “to pay any of its employees who is a member of a protected class at a rate of compensation, including benefits, which is less than the rate paid by the employer to employees who are not members of the protected class for substantially similar work, when viewed as a composite of skill, effort and responsibility.”
 Other than when utilizing a seniority or merit-based system, employers may only pay employees a different rate of compensation for substantially similar work if the employer can show that:

 The pay differential is based on one or more legitimate, bona fide factors, such as training, education or experience, or the quantity or quality of production;

 The bona fide factors are not based on, and do not perpetuate a differential in compensation based on, a protected characteristic;